Manufacturing

 Creating Value Stream Maps

-Dragon1 supports creating value stream mapping software including a basic set of shapes that can be extended very easily.
+Dragon1 supports creating value stream mapping software, including a basic set of shapes that can be extended easily.
 Go to Demos to generate and create your products via Excel.

-If you are interested in exploring Dragon1 for value stream maps please contact us via info@dragon1.com or call +31 (0)317 411 341 during working hours in the Netherlands.
+If you are interested in exploring Dragon1 for value stream maps, don't hesitate to contact us via info@dragon1.com or call +31 (0)317 411 341 during working hours in the Netherlands.